codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 Run `poetry install` to install dependencies within a virtual environment managed by poetry.

-Run `poetry shell` to span a shell with the created virtual environment for following commands or prefix each by `poetry run`
+Run `poetry shell` to spawn a shell with the created virtual environment for following commands or prefix each by `poetry run`

 Run `pytest` to run tests.